y-nut/themoviedb-hybrid-app/README.md

 The rating is returned from 0-10 but I have divided that with 2 in order to have a 5-star rating scale.

+The movies are retrieved from the NodeJS server in the /functions folder.

 ##Demo
 Screenshots: